 A university, on the other hand, offers a broader range of degree programs.
 A university may offer associate, bachelor’s, master’s and even doctorate programs.
 A university may also feature faculty who are working and involved in the fields of study that they teach.
 At a university, you can chase your unique goals in a community of learners without having to worry about relocating to a new school just to get the education you want.

-Community colleges and universities may also have different admission requirements into the program.
+Community colleges and universities may also have different admission requirements for the program.
 While some community colleges may have programs that include more selective requirements, universities overall tend to have much more specified requirements to join the program.

 Although beginning at a community college to start earning credits can help you get back into the swing of school, there’s only so much a community college can offer you.